 1.5 miles, 100 ft elevation

 The pools are small, and some AllTrails reviews say “underwhelming.”
-However, that sunrise photo with the pools is my favorite Sedona photo.
+However, that sunrise photo with the pools is one of my favorite Sedona photos.
 The pools are on Soldier Pass trail, which also features a large sinkhole.

 I combined the pools with Soldiers Pass Cave for a three-mile roundtrip hike.
 It’s tricky to climb up into the cave, especially if you’re short.
 I’m 5’4″ and needed a boost.